Contested U.S. election batters America’s global image, but world markets resilient

 - President Trump’s surprisingly strong showing, despite mishandling the coronavirus pandemic, leaves many bewildered.

-- Asian markets shrugged off the uncertainty to record decent gains, with Japan’s Nikkei 225 reaching a nine-month high and Hong Kong’s Hang Seng Index up nearly 3 percent.
+- Asian markets shrugged off the uncertainty to record decent gains, with Japan’s Nikkei 225 reaching a nine-month high and Hong Kong’s Hang Seng Index up more than 3 percent.

-Asian stock markets shrugged off the prospect of a contentious and contested U.S. election result to record further gains on Thursday.
-But America’s global image as a model for other democracies to emulate has taken yet another battering, especially among its allies around the globe.
+Asian stock markets shrugged off the prospect of a contentious and contested U.S. election result to record further gains on Thursday, but America’s global image as a model for other democracies to emulate has taken yet another battering, especially among its allies around the globe.

 In Japan, America’s closest ally in Asia and a country whose postwar constitution was largely written by Americans, the slow vote count dominated television news and made for painful watching for many.

-Japan’s Mainichi newspaper lamented the “disorder and divide” around the elections and said the events even called into question “the intrinsic value of democracy.”
+Its Mainichi newspaper lamented the “disorder and divide” around the elections and said the events even called into question “the intrinsic value of democracy.”

 “Even though the riots that had been feared didn’t take place on election day, we’re surprised that this is the reality of the United States, a country that has been considered a model democracy for Japan,” it wrote in an editorial.
 “The responsibility for fanning the divide and amplifying the confusion lies with Mr. Trump.”